3D model of the iPhone 8 is going viral, and it may be legit

 Video by MacRumors

-Take a look at the video above Matt Gonzalez from MacRumors made showing off a dummy model of what might be the iPhone 8.
+Take a look at the video above that Matt Gonzalez from MacRumors made showing off a dummy model of what could be the iPhone 8.

 CNET hasn't independently verified the HomePod software, the leaked iPhone design in that software or the 3D model of the iPhone 8 that's been popping up in videos.